— Researched and reviewed by Dr. Sandip Roy.

 - Did they replace your positivity and joviality with negativity and anxiety?

-3. Change your perspective and cut them some slack
+c.
+Change your perspective and give them some leeway.

 Think of it this way.
 The person you accused might have already suffered enough.
 They might still be going through their painful process of guilt.

 Our history of tribalism combined with our need to be liked by our social network—is a recipe for suffering and pain.
-Can you see that, in a way, we are social animals living in a world of many unwritten social contracts?
+(For your info, Facebook envy is real.)

-4. Replace the emotions whenever the hostile memories appear
+d.
+Replace the emotions whenever hostile memories appear

-When the memory of that transgression surfaces, decide beforehand what will you get yourself busy with to change the emotion dial.
+When the memory of that transgression surfaces, decide beforehand what you will get yourself busy with to turn the emotion dial.